"*" indicates required fields

 Located at 351 St. Mary’s Road, The Bequette-Ribault House lies across from what remains of Le Grand Champ Field from the original French settlement.
 The two-room house is most noted architecturally by its originally steeply pitched Norman truss roof and “poteaux-en-terre” construction, or “posts-in-the-earth,” referencing its vertical logs built directly into the ground without a foundation.
 Only five of these “poteaux-en-terre” structures remain in the world, and Ste.
 Genevieve is home to three such buildings.

 The Bequette-Ribault House is listed in the National Registry of Historic Places.
-Its first owner was Jean-Baptiste Bequette, and it was built in 1804.
-Clarisse, a free woman of color, purchased the property in 1840, and it was subsequently owned by her descendants until 1982, all of whom had last names of Ribault.
+Built by Jean-Baptiste Bequette, Sr. in 1808, the Bequette-Ribault House is about 36 feet in length and has been completely restored with historically accurate details and furnishings.
+In 1840, Clarisse, a free woman of color, purchased the property upon Bequette, Jr.’s death.
+It was subsequently owned by her descendants, all of whom had last names of Ribault, until 1982.

 We invite you to journey into post-colonial Ste.
 Genevieve and learn about this historically-accurate restored structure and the history of all those who once lived there.
 For more information and our hours, please visit us at www.chaumette.com or call (573) 747-1000.